INTERVIEW WITH EVELYN WANG

 E: Continuing on this vein, you have referred to some of your work as “body objects” and “feet objects,” and you have played with concepts of fetishization, fixation and commodification.
 At what point does art become fetish and/or product—and vice versa?

-A: Man in his original essence has this need of fetish as a both spiritual and emotional instrument.
+K: Man in his original essence has this need of fetish as a both spiritual and emotional instrument.
 The fetish object is the witness of our emotional and relational writings.
 Our lives translate by their fetish traces, our courses of memory.
 The fetish object is not an object of the produced Art.
 It is a surpassing, by its perception and relation, its position of condition and its environment determines it as a wholly situation in a specific identity.
 The nature of its function keeps it away from the decorative and the demonstrative, its commitment not to be a product or a common and vulgar cliché is a an important distinction that has to be made.
 Amalgams and confusions of perceptions are forms of reading and meaning mediocrity.
-The fetish object is a story of structure and organ of warrior poetry .
+The fetish object is a story of structure and organ of war poetry .

 But all this is only the outlines, we should, to make the analysis and reflection further, determine specific examples of fetish objects, Art objects, a condition of contextualization, and the question: "who watches what? ".